zhiif/Caesar-cipher-tools/README.md

 # Caesar Cipher Tools
-This caesar cipher can be used on Windows, linux and termux.
+This caesar cipher can be used on linux and termux.

 ## Table of contents
 - [Description](#description)